 Business Climate Rating

-- Large oil and gas reserves
+- Significant oil and gas reserves especially in shale gas

 - Potential in the fields of renewable energy and tourism

-- High rate of youth unemployment
+- High youth unemployment

-- Excessive size of public sector
+- Excessive weight of the public sector